Acsigen/sysadmin-playground/Linux/Tools/vim.md

 * `:set autoindent`- turn on auto indent
 * `:set hlsearch` - turn on highlight search results
 * `:set number` - turn on line number (use `nonumber` to turn it off)
+* `:term` - Open a terminal window (Close it with `exit`).
+* `v` - Enter visual mode per character
+* `V` - Enter visual mode per line
+* `CTRL + v` - Enter visual mode per block (might not work on Windows terminals)

+To edit multiple lines at once you must follow the following steps (this is useful when commenting multiple lines at once):

+- Enter visual mode per block with `CTRL + v` and select the desired text
+- Enter insert mode with `SHIFT + i` and write what you need (it will only appear on the first selected line, do not worry)
+- Exit block insert mode with `ESC` and your changes will be applied to all lines

 ### Search & Replace